alepoptosis/alepoptosis.github.io/_posts/2020-10-22-intro_to_github.md

 ## Pull requests and merging

-If the changes made in a branch are good enough to make it into the working version of your project, you can easily merge those changes with whatever is going on in master by initiating a **pull request**.
-This will literally be a request for master to pull the changes found in another branch, effectively merging them if no conflicts occur between the two.
-Usually this shouldn't happen, unless master has had edits of its own.
+If the changes made in a branch are good enough to make it into the working version of your project, you can easily merge those changes with whatever is going on in main by initiating a **pull request**.
+This will literally be a request for main to pull the changes found in another branch, effectively merging them if no conflicts occur between the two.
+Usually this shouldn't happen, unless main has had edits of its own.

 This is very easy to do on the GitHub website: